darkeclipz/3d-canvas/README.md

 A cube mesh can be created with `generateCubeMesh`, and a surface with `generateSurfaceMesh(width,height)`.

 It is possible to create a `MeshGroup` and add meshes to it.
 It is useful to create a giant mesh from multiple objects, and be able to transform them with: `scale`, `translate`, `vmult`, and `rotateY`.
 However, the mesh still need to be pushed into the global `meshes` list.
-It is simply a reference.
+It is merely a reference.

 ### Lights